GlueDigital/universal-scripts/docs/build-system.md

 To learn more about the config pieces that are included by default, you can check the `build.conf.d` folder on this project's root.

+For some common configurations, support has been added to set them directly in your `package.json`, under the `universalOptions` key.
+Currently, the following options are supported:
+- `noSsr`: disables server-side rendering (the server will return an empty index which loads the client scripts)

 ### Build modes